-Question Number COGNITIVE ABILITIES EVALUATED Nature Q.1 REMEMBERING Answer any 5 out of 8 (2 marks each) Q.2 UNDERSTANDING Answer any 2 out of 3 (5 marks each) Q.3 APPLYING Answer 3 (a) or 3 (b) (10 marks) Q.4 ANALYSING Answer 4 (a) or 4 (b) (10 marks) Q.5 EVALUATING Answer 5 (a) or 5 (b) (10 montro) CREATING - Answer 5 (a) or 5 (b) (10 marks)
+Question Number COGNITIVE ABILITIES EVALUATED Nature Q.1 REMEMBERING Answer any 5 out of 8 (2 marks each) Q.2 UNDERSTANDING Answer any 2 out of 3 (5 marks each) Q.3 APPLYING Answer 3 (a) or 3 (b) (10 marks) Q.4 ANALYSING Answer 4 (a) or 4 (b) (10 marks) Q.5 EVALUATING CREATING Answer 5 (a) or 5 (b) (10 marks)

-7.0 Programme Flexibility:
+9.0 Programme Flexibility:

-7.1 Dropping an Elective Course:
+9.1 Dropping an Elective Course:

 - 1. Students who opt for an elective course and fail to earn the credits for the elective course (generic / subject / open) are permitted to opt for another elective course (generic / subject / open) in case they feel to do so. - 2.
 In such a case they shall be said to have dropped the original course and opted for a new one. - 3.
 Generic Core (GC), Subject Core (SC) CANNOT be dropped. - 4.
 Generic Elective & Subject Elective can be dropped and replaced with equivalent alternative courses - 5.
-Not more than four courses can be dropped and replaced with equivalent alternative courses during the entire MBA Project Management programme.
+Not more than four courses can be dropped and replaced with equivalent alternative courses during the entire MBA programme.

-7.2 Credit Transfer for MOOCs:
+9.2 Credit Transfer for MOOCs: